joequery/Toggl-CLI/README.md

 		pip install -r requirements.txt
 		deactivate

 4. Make yourself a project with the Toggl web app. cd to an appropriate directory for working on that project, and create a .toggl_project file in the directory, similar to the toggl_project_example.txt file located in the repo.
-Place only the name of the project in the file.

 5. Now we're set!
 Make sure you're in your project directory with the .toggl_project file, and execute